neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 ###  3.1. <a name='Architecturediagram'></a>Architecture diagram
 Below diagram depicts various building blocks of this system
 ![image info](./data/architecture_diagram.jpg)

+###  3.2. <a name='Architectureprinciples'></a>Architecture principles
+1. Lock free concurrency (for scale)
+2. Linear span- optimal number of variables (for stability, maintanenence)
+3. No duplication of data
+4. Simple in design and simple in implementation

 ##  4. <a name='Usecaseswalkthrough'></a>Use cases walkthrough
 ###  4.1. <a name='Belowuse-casetalksabouthowtheusersaredividedinbuckets.'></a>Below use-case talks about how the users are divided in buckets.